Aayush9027/Snake-Game/README.md

 This is the same snake game we all played in our childhood .

 ## How to play:
-You will have to download  project1.exe to play the game.
+* You will have to download project1.exe to play the game.
+* To run the .exe file without error, You have to download [FreeGlut.dll](https://drive.google.com/file/d/1zcxh1M0Ek9rwis6WUbqcdNwDHdkF4S-C/view?usp=sharing)
+* After downloading the dll file , paste this file according to your computer architecture
+   * If 64-bit architecture then paste the file in C:\Windows\SysWOW64\
+   * IF 32-bit architecture then paste the file in C:\Windows\System32\

 ## RULES📝:
 #### 1. Your score increases (+1) with each food(🍎) the snake eats.
 (MAXIMUM = 60)